 sshcredentials.
 Click the to set username, password and port number.
 User name and password shall be the same as you entered during WSL set up procedure.

 - Select the preferred CMake installation.
 You can use either bundled version or custom, at you choice.

 - Select the desired Make installation and preferred C and C++ compilers.

-- CLion verifies and confirms your choice: If verification of any of that packages failed (e.g compiler not found), CLion notifies you about it accordingly:
+- CLion verifies and confirms your choice: If verification of any of those packages failed (e.g compiler not found), CLion notifies you accordingly:

-- Finally, a few words about debugger settings.
+- Finally, a few words about the debugger settings.
 For our example (MinGW 32 bit), you have a choice between the bundled or custom GDB.
-Similar for masOS and Linux: you can choose between bundled LLDB and GDB (you can select custom or bundled version for the latter).
-Important note: if MinGW 64 bit or Cygwin is selected as environment, bundled GDB is inaccessible.
-You can use only custom GDB that is the MinGW (or Cygwin) component.
+Similar to that, you can choose between the bundled LLDB and GDB if using masOS or Linux.
+Important note: if MinGW 64 bit or Cygwin is selected as the environment, the bundled GDB is inaccessible.
+You can use only the custom GDB that is the MinGW (or Cygwin) component.